ratheeshkumar25/blog-crud/README.md

 4. Access Swagger Documentation
 After the application starts, navigate to http://localhost:8080/swagger in your browser to view the Swagger UI, where you can test the CRUD APIs and view detailed API documentation.

-Docker Setup (Optional)
-If you prefer to run the application with Docker, follow these steps:

-Build the Docker image:

-First, ensure that your Dockerfile is set up correctly.
-Then, build the Docker image using the following command:

-docker build -t crud-app .
-Run the container:

-Run the Docker container with the following command, ensuring you pass the .env file for database configuration:

-docker run -p 8080:8080 --env-file .env crud-app
-This will run the app inside a Docker container and expose the app on http://localhost:8080.

-Testing the API
+5.Testing the API
-Once the application is up and running, you can use the Swagger UI to test the API endpoints.
+Swagger UI to test the API endpoints.
 Available Endpoints
+GET /api/v1/blog-post: Get all blog posts.
-POST /posts: Create a new blog post.
+POST /api/v1/blog-post: Create a new blog post.
-GET /posts: Get all blog posts.
-GET /posts/{id}: Get a specific blog post by ID.
+GET /api/v1/blog-post/{id}: Get a specific blog post by ID.
-PUT /posts/{id}: Update a specific blog post by ID.
+DELETE /api/v1/blog-post/{id}: Delete a blog post by ID.
-DELETE /posts/{id}: Delete a specific blog post by ID.
+PATCH /api/v1/blog-post/{id}: Update a blog post by ID.
-You can interact with these endpoints through Swagger UI at http://localhost:8080/swagger.
+You can interact with these endpoints through Swagger UI at https://blog-crud-dmua.onrender.com/swagger/index.html#/.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.